Phosphatidylethanol (PEth) by dried blood spot (DBS) analysis

 FAQ: Hair Testing

-If the donor has dyed or bleached their hair is it still worth doing a hair test?
+If hair is dyed or bleached, is it still worth doing a hair test?

-Yes, hair drug testing on a donor who has dyed or bleached their hair may still be worth your while.
-Any chemical treatment such as hair dye, bleach, chemical straightening and permanent waves can damage the hair.
-This damage may lead to some of any drugs that may be present, being leached out from the hair, therefore treated hair may hold less drug than if the hair had not been treated.
-As a result, it is possible that low or single use of any drugs may not be detected.
+Treated hair may hold less drug than if the hair had not been dyed, bleached or chemically styled.
+As a result, it is possible that low or single use of any substances may not be detected.
 More frequent use of drugs can still be detected but the concentration found may be less than that detected in untreated hair.

 Is there a difference between hair that was dyed a long time ago as opposed to more recent dyeing in terms of the results?

-Is it true that a donor can still have the occasional use of drugs during the period analysed and for this not to show up on in the hair test?
+Can occasional use of drugs during the section analysed not to show up in a hair test?

 It is possible that low or single use of drugs may be at a level that is below detection by the laboratory.
 Different drugs and their metabolites bind to the hair with different strengths, so some will leach out more easily than others.
 Month-by-month analysis is the more sensitive test if you are looking to detect occasional use.